Depression is a real medical condition THAT CAN AFFECT YOUR BODY, THOUGHTS AND EMOTIONS, AND BEHAVIOUR

 Decreased interest or pleasure

-You lose interest in doing things you used to enjoy, such as going to movies, reading, shopping, cooking, playing with your children.
+You lose interest in doing things you used to enjoy, such as sports, hobbies, movies, or hanging out with your friends.

 Significant weight change or change in appetite

 Your weight and appetite are a lot less or a lot more than usual.